-Otherwise, even with the highest quality speaker, you will not achieve more than a poor bass experience in the vehicle.
+Otherwise, you will not achieve more than a poor bass experience in the vehicle, even with the highest quality driver.
 Well, unless your only priority is to create thunders in the car, completely ignoring music quality.

 Bass tubes are known for their narrow frequency response, which means they can be really large but not so efficient at the same time.

-They can produce a loud “boomy” bass, but unfortunately, its quality is low.
-If you are looking for a solution that will give you a high-quality clear bass, bass tubes are not the best choice.
+They can produce a loud “boomy” bass, but its quality is low.
+So if you are looking for a solution that will give you a high-quality clear bass, bass tubes are not the best choice.

 They have, however, an advantage, and that is their cost.
-Tubes are cheaper than the typical bass enclosures, and in most cases, they are active, which means you do not need an amplifier.
+Tubes are cheaper than the typical bass enclosures; in most cases, they are active, so you do not need an amplifier.

 What Is Free Air Subwoofer?

-When talking about speakers, there are hundreds of different models to choose from, and the hardest part is how to choose the right subwoofer?
+There are hundreds of different models to choose from when talking about speakers, and the most challenging part is selecting the right one.

-When choosing a free air subwoofer, you will need a powerful speaker with firm suspension.
+When choosing a free-air subwoofer, you need a powerful speaker with a firm suspension.

 Do I Need an Active or Passive Subwoofer for My Car?

 Active subwoofers (also known as powered subwoofers) have relatively simple built-in amplifiers.
-Active subwoofers are usually less powerful and work in the narrower range of the frequencies.
+As a result, active subwoofers are usually less powerful and work in a narrower range of frequencies.